That1GamerYT/Baited/README.md

-source code for bait: a fishy dating sim go download it on itch https://that1gameryt.itch.io/bait
+source code for bait: a fishy dating sim\n go download it on itch\n https://that1gameryt.itch.io/bait